streamlit/docs/content/library/get-started/multipage-apps/index.md

   └─── 😎_three.py # So is this
 ```

 Pages are defined as `.py` files in a `pages/` directory.
-The name of the file is the name of the page as it will appear in the sidebar.
+The file's name is the page's name, as it will appear in the sidebar.
 For example, the `About.py` file will appear as "About" in the sidebar, `2_Page_two.py` appears as "Page two", and `😎_three.py` appears as “😎 three”:

 ![Directory structure](/images/mpa-add-pages.png)

 Only `.py` files in the `pages/` directory will be loaded as pages.
-All other files in the `pages/` directory and subdirectories will be ignored.
+Streamlit ignores all other files in the `pages/` directory and subdirectories.

 ## How pages are labeled and sorted in the UI